alexkyllo/CurrencyCalc/README.md

 CurrencyCalc
 ============

-Java classes and Swing GUI for currency conversion
+Java classes and Swing GUI for currency conversion.

+This program is merely an exercise in learning Java Swing with Google WindowBuilder.
+Note that due to floating-point rounding, the currency conversions may be off by about 1/100.

 Copyright (C) 2013  Jeffrey Alexander Kyllo